eggless pomegranate mousse recipe – this is a vegan recipe to make pomegranate mousse.

 eggless pomegranate mousse recipe below:

-- 10-12 strands of agar agar, approx 2 tbsp of chopped agar-agar
+- 10 to 12 strands of agar agar - approx 2 tablespoon of chopped agar-agar

 - 2 cups cashew milk or dairy milk or almond milk - check the notes below on how to make cashew milk

-- ½ teaspoon vanilla powder or 1 tsp vanilla extract or ½ vanilla bean from which the tiny vanilla seeds are scraped off
+- ½ teaspoon vanilla powder OR 1 teaspoon vanilla extract OR ½ vanilla bean from which the tiny vanilla seeds are scraped off

 - remove the arils from the pomegranates.

 - blend the arils in a blender and then strain the juice.

 - chop the agar agar to small pieces with kitchen scissors.

 - soak the agar agar in 1 cup water.